Lead Product Designer · Unbxd

 What I'd Do Differently

-Looking back, there are two things I would approach differently given what I learned:
+Looking back, there's one thing I would approach differently given what I learned:

 More collaborative rule-naming with customers.
 I standardised the terminology in the console (Query Rule, Campaign, Slot) based on competitive benchmarking — but discovered post-launch that different retailers had deeply ingrained internal vocabularies.
 A co-creation workshop earlier in the process would have surfaced this sooner and made the labelling feel more natural across our diverse client base.